 The answer was (and is) no. I don’t look at any of that stuff.
-I don’t care about the analytics.
-I’ve been writing for years, and I define success not by numbers and graphs, but by getting an idea, thought, or opinion out into the world and hoping it brings people value.
+I don’t care about external validation metrics.
+I’ve been writing and creating for years, and I define success not by numbers and graphs, but by getting an idea, thought, or opinion out into the world and hoping it brings people value.
 That’s it.

-Success happens on the front end of the distribution, not the back end.
-Hitting publish is success and then it’s on to the next article.
+Success is defined before distribution, not after it.
+Hitting publish is a success and then it’s on to creating the next thing.

 Ash responded, “That’s very interesting.
 It’s kind of like your writing is your art.”

 I’d never really thought of it that way.
 I’d never thought of the words I write as being anything artistic, or of myself as being an artist.
 But then I thought about what the word “art” means to me: